 Head southwest, across the Atlantic Ocean, on a 14-day voyage to remember.
-Before departing Barcelona, tour Antoni Gaudi’s masterpiece, La Sagrada Familia, with its soaring spires, organic shapes, twisted iron sculptures, colored tiles and gorgeous stained glass.
+Before departing Barcelona, tour Antoni Gaudi's masterpiece, La Sagrada Familia, with its soaring spires, organic shapes, twisted iron sculptures, coloured tiles and gorgeous stained glass.
 And when you arrive in Miami, make time to discover the trendy Art Deco District in South Beach and Calle Ocho in Little Havana.

 14-Day Transatlantic from Barcelona